developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 ##### Field Type: Barcode (used to scan single or multiple barcodes)

-* **Auto Group Identification -** rather than defining the decode data options of the group (e.g. Starts With or Contains), NG SimulScan can automatically group (n) number of barcodes when a common pattern is detected, such as same symbology, same first 1 or 2 characters of data, and same string length.
-The quantity (n) of the group of common barcodes is not fixed, the quantity will change but is dictated by one of the following quantity options:
+* **Auto Group Identification -** rather than defining the decode data options of the group (e.g. Starts With or Contains), NG SimulScan can automatically group (n) number of barcodes when a common pattern is detected, such as same symbology, same first 1 or 2 characters of data, and same string length. _Restricted to a maximum of 10 Fields per group._ The quantity (n) of the group of common barcodes is not fixed; the quantity will change but is dictated by one of the following quantity options:
     * **Barcode -** a separate mandatory “Quantity Barcode”, specifying the quantity of barcodes to capture, must be present on the Document along with the data barcode.
 The Quantity Barcode must: 1) start with the letter "Q" or "q", and 2) barcode length must be 3 digits or less.
         * **Return quantity barcode data with results -** the quantity of barcodes is output along with the scanned barcode data
     * **User/System Defined -** a user can manually set the quantity through the DataWedge UI, or the quantity can be set using the DataWedge intent API ?? [add link to DW docs]
 * **Barcode Type -** select the barcode symbology.
 Zebra recommends to select the appropriate symbology to filter out other symbologies and prevent them from being scanned, thus improving performance.
 If the symbology is not known, select ANY_BARCODE.
 * **Enable Character Checking -** uses the barcode data to aid in identification of the barcode with the following option(s):
-    * **Starts With -** Enter character(s) to filter barcodes that must begin with the specified character(s).
+    * **Starts With -** checks for the specified character(s) starting with the first characters of the acquired barcode data.
 Leave this field blank if not needed.
     * **Contains -** Enter character(s) to accept barcodes that contain the specified character(s)
     * **String Length -** Enter the number of characters the barcode data must contain.